creativewave/animate/README.md

 `animate` is an animation library conforming to the [WAAPI](https://drafts.csswg.org/web-animations-1/#conformance-criteria), with [extra features](#extra-features).

-Since this specification is only intended for browser vendors to implement native animations, this library has a few differences which are noted below.

 <details>

-  <summary>Differences</summary>
+  <summary>The specification of the WAAPI is mainly intended for browser vendors to implement native animations, so this library has a few differences noted below.</summary>

-  Effects are applied in the main thread via the `style` attribute of the animated element, instead of in a separated thread (the compositor) at a [level of the CSS cascade](https://www.w3.org/TR/css-cascade-5/#cascading-origins) that is only accessible by the user agent.
+  Effects are applied on the `style` attribute of the animated element, in the main thread, instead of in a separated thread (the compositor) at a [level of the CSS cascade](https://www.w3.org/TR/css-cascade-5/#cascading-origins) that is only accessible by the user agent.

-  For this reason, the initial values of the CSS properties in partial keyframes are not computed at each frame but before playing the animation when it was idle, otherwise the values of the previous frame would be used instead of the current initial values.

-  For [performance/technical reasons](doc/computing-keyframes.md), the property values in keyframes are not computed.
+  For this reason, for partial keyframes, the base value (the original value in the absence of animations) is resolved once before playing the animation and is always used as the underlying value at each frame.

+  For performance and technical reasons, the keyframe property values are not resolved so they should have the same syntax and use the same units (at the corresponding places) between keyframes.

-  `will-change` is not [automatically set](https://drafts.csswg.org/web-animations-1/#side-effects-section) on the animated element (since v0.6.0): at best, the number of frames per second doesn't improve in Chrome and Firefox and it decreases with the number of animated elements.
+  `will-change` is not [automatically set](https://drafts.csswg.org/web-animations-1/#side-effects-section) on the animated element (since v0.6.0): at best, the number of frames per second does not improve in Chrome and Firefox and decreases with the number of animated elements.

 </details>

+Each write on `Element` is delayed and batched at the end of the frame, to prevent style/layout recalculations.

 <details>